Fender Starcaster: Re-use of Starcaster name

 The Starcaster name was revived for a range of "value-priced" Starcaster by Fender guitars, basses, and drums unrelated to the Starcaster of the 1970s.
 The guitars were usually the same shape as Fender's Stratocaster and the bass the same shape as the Fender Jazz Bass.
 This line was discontinued by 2014.

 Reissues

 In September 2013 Fender reissued the Starcaster in continuation of its 2011 "Modern Player" series.
 The new version, offered in black, natural or aged cherryburst, closely resembles the original guitar but lacks some key features including the master volume control, string-through-body bridge, string tree for four strings, bullet truss rod adjuster and three-bolt neck attachment.
 Unlike the original from the 1970s, the new guitar features a tune-o-matic bridge with a stop tailpiece and bound f-holes.

 Fender has also released a bass version of the Starcaster, an instrument that was never released, although at least three prototypes were created in the mid 1970s.
 The name "Starcaster Bass" is purely speculative as the existing prototypes have only the name Fender on the headstock, a feature which the new version retains.

-Currently, Fender offers Classic Vibe version of the model under their Squier brand.
+Currently, Fender offers Classic Vibe, Affinity & Contemporary versions of the model under their Squier brand.
+Fender has also released a Tom DeLonge signature model in 2024 featuring a single Seymour Duncan humbucker.